xieyuheng/inner/langs/minikanren/microkanren.md

 - x -
   because of the use of (+data)
-  maybe we can not embed another language in cicada-script as well as in scheme
+  maybe we can not embed another language in this languagecicada-script as well as in scheme

 - k -